shivraj2806/Address_Book_Sql/src/Address_Book_Sql.txt

 # "UC4 - EDIT EXISTING CONTACT PERSON USING NAME"
 update addressbook set ZIP_CODE = 422102 where FIRST_NAME = 'KALPESH';
 select * from addressbook;

+# "UC5 - DELETE PERSON USING PERSON NAME"
+delete from addressbook where FIRST_NAME = 'KALPESH';
+select * from addressbook;